-The newly established Dubai Association Centre (DAC) is a gateway to the world’s fastest growing economies — offering an ideal setting for global associations to expand within industries across the Middle East and beyond.
-The DAC has been established by the Dubai Chamber of Commerce & Industry, the Department of Tourism and Commerce Marketing and the Dubai World Trade Centre to offer assistance for the establishment of nonprofit, apolitical and non-religious professional associations and trade bodies in the Emirate of Dubai.
+Established in 2014, Dubai Association Centre (www.dubaichamber.com) exists for global associations to expand within industries across the Middle East and beyond.
+The centre assists the establishment of non-profit, apolitical and non-religious professional associations and trade bodies in Dubai.